7 Easy Alternatives to Trick or Treating

 Ask friends and family to set up a Zoom room.
 Each attendee can have their own Zoom room for trick-or-treaters to “visit."
-Get spooky Zoom backgrounds and instructions.
+You can find spooky Zoom backgrounds and instructions here.

 Kids will still get to experience the best part of trick-or-treating: showing off their costumes to family and friends.
 Don't forget to bring your own candy!

 Skip the neighbor's house and stay inside.
 You can use each door or room in your home as another "trick or treat" stop.
 Knock...knock.